pbiscaye/IntroDataScienceEcon/README.md

 # Introduction to Data Science for Economists

-This page provides access to teaching materials for my **Introduction to Data Science for Economists** course at the Université Clermont Auvergne.
+This page provides access to teaching materials for my **Introduction to Data Science for Economists** course at the Université Clermont Auvergne (UCA).

-The course introduces tools and approaches from data science that are useful for applied economic research, with applications in Python.
+The course introduces data science tools and approaches useful for applied economic research, with a particular focus on practical applications in **Python**.
+It was developed for the UCA Masters 2 *Science des données pour le développement* course and draws many of its examples and applications from development economics.

 ## Latest complete course materials